rlicata34/se_project_aroundtheus/README.md

 ## Recording from the Author

-Link to a recording by the author descripting the project: https://drive.google.com/file/d/1bARgLMh7f4IyE2ZtF4pVBCeyLoIKfk-Q/view?usp=sharing
+Link to a recording by the author describing the project: https://drive.google.com/file/d/1bARgLMh7f4IyE2ZtF4pVBCeyLoIKfk-Q/view?usp=sharing